 The housing market in the Charlotte North Carolina area is definitely affected by the economic slowdown.

 But Charlotte North Carolina hasn’t been as hard hit as many other regions of the country.
-The cost of living remains below the national average (Charlotte 86.1 to US average 100).
+The cost of living remains below the national average (Charlotte 93 to US average 100.)

-For instance, in rural Monroe NC just thirty minutes to the southeast of Charlotte North Carolina, the median sales price of a three bedroom home is only around $120,000.
+For instance, in rural Monroe NC just thirty minutes to the southeast of Charlotte North Carolina, the median sales price of a three bedroom home is only around $143,600.

-Another somewhat more risky route in the Charlotte North Carolina area is to look at housing in areas that are in transition.
+Another somewhat more risky route in the Charlotte North Carolina area is to look at homes in areas that are in transition.

 An example of this is the North of Davidson or NoDa neighborhood.

-Bob Bencivenga is a professional site locator and location analyst for major corporations.Bob researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.
-Bob Does Not Sell Real Estate!
+Robert Bencivenga is a professional site locator and location analyst for major corporations.
+Robert researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.

 Can I Reprint Your Articles?